Thresher Shark – Updated

 The thresher is a powerful fighter for its size when taken on rod and line.
 It has also been known to jump clear of the water when attempting to throw the hook.

-Threshers are recognized by the International Game Fish Association as a game fish.
+Threshers are recognized by the International Game Fish Association as game fish.
 Many anglers consider the thresher shark more difficult to reel in than a mako of similar size.
 The preferred tackle is 24kg.

 Most big game anglers take threshers either on deeply trolled lures (particularly with the aid of a downrigger) or on a drift bait.